honest-mule/Drive2CloudSync/README.md

 7. Monitor `status.log` file for info, errors & exceptions

 ## Configuration
-Drive2CloudSync allows for some customization through its configuration file.
+Debrid Media Organizer allows for some customization through its configuration file.
 To configure the script to your preferences, follow these steps:

 Open the `settings.py` file in the project directory.